oils-for-unix/oils/doc/interpreter-state.md

 bar
 ```

-In addition Oil, adds JavaScript-like syntax:
+In addition, YSH adds JavaScript-like syntax:

 ```
 var foo = 'bar'
 ```

-Oil's syntax can express more data types, but it may also confuse new users.
+YSH syntax can express more data types, but it may also confuse new users.

 So the sections below describe the shell from a **semantic** perspective, which
 should help users reason about their programs.